Krivega/sip-connector/docs/arch.md

 SipConnector --> PresentationManager : depends on
 SipConnector --> StatsManager : depends on
 SipConnector --> VideoSendingBalancerManager : depends on
+SipConnector --> AutoConnectorManager : depends on

+AutoConnectorManager --> ConnectionManager : depends on
+AutoConnectorManager --> CallManager : depends on
+AutoConnectorManager --> ConnectionQueueManager : depends on

 ApiManager --> ConnectionManager : depends on
 ApiManager --> CallManager : depends on